tkar-git/git-playground/gitplayground/README.md

 git status
 ```

-Next, in the main branch I will modify the same file again and push my changes.
+Next, in the master branch I will modify the same file again and push my changes.

 ```
 git status
 git pull origin main
 ```

 You should have now created a merge conflict.
-Open the file in which the merge conflict has arised and fix it.
+Open the file in which the merge conflict has arosen and fix it.

 ## Contact